 Crunchy foods high in water

-Since saliva is the best natural neutralizer of the bacteria, you should eat plenty of food that increase the production of saliva, and some of that food includes raw fruits and vegetables.
+Since saliva is the best natural neutralizer of the bacteria, you should eat plenty of food that increases the production of saliva, and some of that food includes raw fruits and vegetables.
 What’s more, the texture of crunchy food rich in water makes them a natural abrasive, which means that they’ll clean and scrub your teeth gently.
 Carrots, cucumbers, apples, and celery are some of the best examples and they’ll both clean your teeth and do good to your immune system.

 Protecting your teeth should be your priority because tooth decay can further lead to various health issues.
-Therefore, make sure you eat well, and avoid sugary food and acidic drinks, but stick to healthy food rich in antioxidants and minerals to keep your teeth strong and shiny.
+Therefore, make sure you eat well and avoid sugary food and acidic drinks, but stick to healthy food rich in antioxidants and minerals to keep your teeth strong and shiny.